oracle/truffleruby/doc/contributor/how-to-guide.md

 #### `Primitive.single_block_arg`

-It's used to get a block first argument.
+It's used to get a block's arguments as a single value.

-It returns either:
+It returns:

+- `nil` if no arguments are passed
-- a first argument if there is a single argument passed
+- the single argument if there is a single argument passed
 - an array of arguments if there are multiple arguments passed

 ```ruby